cabbibo/IMMATERIA/README.md

 - Force Materials ( Coming Soon )
 - Sketch Materials ( Coming Soon )
 - Volumetric Depth Materials ( Coming Soon )

+*Note that many of the shaders only care about one light ( or even no lights! )

+# PREMADE
+In addition to the library, I've tried to make a few prefabs that should 'just work' with no need wire together things inside system.
+Instead you just choose your materials, play with some sliders and you've got your object!

+- Grass on Mesh ( Coming Soon )
+- Grass on Scene ( Coming Soon )
+- Hair on Skinned Mesh ( Coming Soon )
+- Gooey Mesh ( Coming Soon )

 # Cheat Sheet